trilbymedia/grav-plugin-login-oauth2/README.md

 Also, if you have the `system.session.split` option set to `false`, you are effectively sharing the session between `Site` and `Admin`, and again, you can share the `Site` configuration, but they need to be entered into both sets of options.

 For admin logins to be useful, you need to ensure you set `store_grav_user: true` (which is not default behavior).
 This will ensure that when you login, a local accounts `.yaml` file will be create in `user/accounts/` folder.
-A this point you can manually add the admin access required to log into the admin:
+A this point you can manually add the admin access required to log into the admin by directly editing the `.yaml` file that was auto-created during the login process:

 ```yaml
   access: